Data Elements for Students Who Are Transgender

 The following demographic data elements may be altered for students who are transgender:

-- Name: First and last name are required and should be submitted as the student’s legal name.
-A student could originally be documented in the system by creating a WISEid reflecting the previous name, but then once the WISEid has been created, and upon the request of the parent and student, the name could be changed to reflect a different name that aligns with the student’s identity.
+- Name: When a WISEid is created for a student, a first and last name is required.
+After a WISEid is created, and upon the request of the parent and student, the student’s name can be changed by the LEA to reflect the student’s chosen name that aligns with the student’s identity.
 In these situations, there is no requirement that the student’s name be changed through a court decree (legal name change).

-- WISEid may be different from the first and last name stored in a district’s student information system.
-To ensure that this change appears across all areas (WISEdash, Assessments, ACT), the student’s WISEid must be changed.
+- When a name change occurs, the name associated with the WISEid may be different from the first and last name stored in an LEA’s student information system.
+To ensure that this change appears across all areas (WISEdash, Assessments, ACT), the student’s WISEid profile must be updated.

 - Gender: Gender codes are used for a wide range of public reporting and accountability purposes.
 The LEA should update the gender marker at the request of the parent and student.
 Birth certificates may not be requested.